owatonnarobotics/Login-System/README.md

 ###Build

-To build the simple way open the source in any Java IDE and create a jar file.
+To build the simple way open the source in any Java IDE, add jxl.jar in the lib folder to the build path and export as a runnable jar file.
 When you launch it make sure the included time_log.xls and login.properties are in the same base directory.

 Uses [JExcelApi](http://sourceforge.net/projects/jexcelapi/)